The Victron Energy Smart Battery Sense is No positioning statement available.

 - By measuring voltage at the battery bank terminals, errors arising from voltage-loss due to cable resistance are avoided - guaranteeing the correct charge-voltage.
 For lead batteries, battery temperature data is used to adjust the charge-voltages: cold batteries require an increased charge-voltage, whereas hot batteries require a decreased charge-voltage.
 For lithium batteries temperature data is used to disable charging when they are too cold: charging lithium batteries near or below freezing causes permanent damage to the cells.

-- We understand the importance of a hassle-free installation process.
-The Victron Smart Battery Sense offers a simple, quick, and tidy installation experience.
-You can easily connect the unit to your battery terminals using the included ring terminals.
-The Battery Sense unit itself attaches directly onto the battery body using its self-adhesive strip.
+- Installation is simple, quick and tidy.
+Just connect the unit's two eyelets to your battery terminals and attach the Smart Battery Sense unit directly onto the battery-body using its self-adhesive strip.

 Technical Specifications